5 Ronin: Premise

 Bound together by the same fate, yet alone in their existence, Wolverine, Psylocke, the Punisher, Hulk, and Deadpool are forced to walk the lonely path of the masterless samurai in the violent and tumultuous world of feudal Japan.

 Story

 Issue #1: Wolverine

 An unknown Ronin, known as The Wolverine, traveled back home to his clan and suddenly was killed by one of his own fellow Ronin.
 Another identical Wolverine Ronin appears, and was confronted by the Fool (Deadpool), who claims that he buried him.
-Confused with the Fools riddle, Wolverine goes forward to his temple, and was attacked by the unknown Ronin.
+Confused with the Fool's riddle, Wolverine goes forward to his temple, and was attacked by the unknown Ronin.

 As the two fought, Wolverine knocked off the mask, and was shocked to discover it was his own brother, who went insane after being betrayed by the Daimyo's soldier.
 After decapitating the Ronin, Wolverine decides to set-off to find the Daimyo and avenge his brother.